 Conduct research so you have at least a general sense of the type of business the company is in and what the position you are applying for is about.
 The hiring manager will know right away whether or not you're clueless about the job you applied for.

 With thorough research, you will be able to better tailor your questions and answers during the job interview.

-False information can lead to an immediate disqualification and exemplify your weaknesses.
-You will most likely be blacklisted at the company, too.
+False information can lead to immediate disqualification and exemplify your weaknesses.
+You will most likely be blacklisted by the company, too.

 Lying on your resume or during a job interview is never a good idea.